Gaurang111/C-C-Games/README.md

 # C/C++Games
-This Repository contains some of the Games/projects I've built on my 1st-year of College
+This Repository contains some of the Games/projects I've built in my 1st-year of College

 Games/Project were build on the "Turbo C++ windows 7" Application.
 It may happen that source code will produce an error trying to run on different Application because some of the in-build functions that is used might not be available as in-build functions for different Applications.